ipfs/specs/src/unixfs.md

 - `.` points to the current node and MUST be removed.
 - `..` points to the parent node and MUST be removed left to right.
 When removing a `..`, the path component on the left MUST also be removed.
-If there is no path component on the left, you MUST error to avoid out-of-bounds path resolution.
+If there is no path component on the left, implementations MUST reject the path with an error to avoid out-of-bounds path resolution.
-- Implementations MUST error when resolving a relative path that attempts to go beyond the root CID (example: `/ipfs/cid/../foo`).
+- Implementations MUST reject paths that attempt to traverse beyond the root CID (example: `/ipfs/cid/../foo`) with an error indicating invalid path traversal.

 ### Restricted Names